 2(b)ii For article pages: Bounce rate

-Some people would say that a high bounce rate is not a problem if your article does a really good job of explaining the issue so that no other page needs to be visited.
+Some people would argue that a high bounce rate is not a problem if your article does a really good job of explaining the issue so that no other page needs to be visited.

-A minor qualification here: if an article page has say an 80% bounce rate that may or may not be important; what is really high priority is an article page with both a high bounce rate AND a high number of visitors.
+A minor qualification here: if an article page has say an 80% bounce rate that may or may not be important.
+What is really high priority is an article page with both a high bounce rate AND a high number of visitors.

 2(b)iii Two metrics that are not always so useful: Average time on Page & Pages/session.

 If you know a little about Google Analytics you may be aware of the Average time on Page metric and the Pages/session metric.
 Ostensibly these sound important don’t they?

 Not so fast: read about the pros and cons of Pages/session here and where Avg.
 Time on Page is concerned you need to be aware that this is measured based on comparing the timestamps on two different pages in the same visit – if you spend 10 minutes on a page and then leave the website your average time on that page is zero.

 Of course all these metrics are very context sensitive.
 For example if people are looking for your office address on Google, select your Contact Us page directly from the search results, go to the Contact Us page and then leave, that page will have a high bounce rate.
 But that does not mean the Contact Us page is a bad page.

 As a general guideline Bounce rates and Average time on Page are more appropriate where the page is a significant entry point in terms of volume for your website.
 Exit rate is important where the page is part of a sequence that is either high volume or of high importance for you.